Itisha2987/CG-Programming_assignment1/README.md

 _This question is implemented by Itisha Patidar (B17CS026)._

 The midpoint Circle drawing algorithm is implemented in C++.
-The program generates a circular arc from 135-215 degree.
+The program generates a circular arc from 135-215 degree of a circle centered at origin and has radius 100.

 _The code can be found in file named [Circle_Drawing.cpp](Circle_Drawing.cpp)_